iotempire/iotempower/doc/first-node.rst

 requires a re-flash of the corresponding microcontroller, so let's be a bit more careful here.

-If you have the pi-image version, you can skip all teh networking steps below as it takes care of all the network setup for you.
+If you have the pi-image version, you can skip all the networking steps below as it takes care of all the network setup for you.

 Depending on your network setup, we now need to figure out some ``ipconfig``